markplagge/NeMo/README.md

 True North ROSS Simulation & Benchmark
 --------------------------------------
-This is the current version of the True North simulation running on top of ROSS.
+This is the current version of the NeMo neuromorphic hardware simulation, running on top of ROSS.
 Currently it is under significant development.
 Documentation will be available through the WIKI, [github web page](http://markplagge.github.io/tnt_benchmark/) and through the official web site for the project.